astriaorg/docs/docs/bridging/bridge-ui.md

 # Use the Astria Bridge UI

-The Astria Bridging UI is the recommend method for bridging to Astria.
+The Astria Bridging UI is the recommended method for bridging to Astria.
 Visit the Astria Bridging UI <a :href="bridge.mainnet.bridging.ui_link" target="_blank" rel="noopener noreferrer">here</a>.